 IV.
 THE SUSPECT

-A. JAMES 2:26 … faith without works is dead.
+Faith without works is dead.
 The book of James addresses phony faith as does Matthew 7:21, wherein Jesus states “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.”
-How is one to ascertain true faith from phony faith according to the Bible?
-Matthew 7:20 answers, “… you will know them by their fruits.”
+How is anyone to ascertain true faith from phony faith according to the Bible?
+Matthew 7:20 answers, “You will know them by their fruits.”
 James, in his own way of expressing himself, is making the same point: faith that has no accompanying outward manifestations is fraudulent.
 Good works always accompany genuine saving faith, says James.
 In Genesis 22, Abraham was willing to offer Isaac as an expression of his genuine faith.
-This was an external manifestation of obedience directly related to his internal salvation, as recorded in and preceding from Genesis 15 (one of the first passages we examined).
-James’ epistle has been greatly misunderstood throughout church history (including the Reformation period) as if to think what it taught contradicted salvation by faith alone.
-Rather, it emphasizes the fact that outward manifestations— or personal meritorious works—always accompany genuine saving faith.
+This external manifestation of obedience directly related to his internal salvation as recorded in Genesis 15 (one of the first passages we examined).
+James’ epistle has been greatly misunderstood throughout church history (including the Reformation period), as if to think what it taught contradicted salvation by faith alone.
+Rather, the book emphasizes the fact that outward manifestations— or personal meritorious works—always accompany genuine saving faith.
 Conversely, this passage does not at all mean that faith must have works in addition in order to achieve salvation.
 That would contradict the remainder of Scripture as we have clearly seen.
 It would violate the hermeneutical principle of analogia scriptura.
 To look at it another way, if God wanted to warn us about phony faith, how else could He have said it without our possible misunderstanding of His intent?

-E. PHILIPPIANS 2:12 So then, my beloved, just as you have always obeyed, not as in my presence only, but now much more in my absence, work out your salvation with fear and trembling.
+So then, my beloved, just as you have always obeyed, not as in my presence only, but now much more in my absence, work out your salvation with fear and trembling.
 The tense of the Greek verb work out has the idea of “to continue working to bring something to fulfillment or completion.”
 Verse 13 goes on to say, for it is God who is [continually] at work in you, both to will and to work for His good pleasure.
-Paul instructs the believers in the Church of Philippi to continue to submit their lives to God—as He is working on them—and to do so with a continuing attitude of fear and trembling.
-That means a healthy fear of not ever wanting to offend God coupled with awesome respect for the One who saved you.
-This passage clearly does not mean one is working to attain salvation, otherwise Paul would not mention that God was working in them in the same space.
+Paul instructs the believers in the church of Philippi to continue to submit their lives to God—as He is working on them—and to do so with a continuing attitude of fear and trembling.
+That means a healthy fear of not ever wanting to offend God, coupled with awesome respect for the One Who saved you.
+This passage clearly does not mean working to attain salvation; otherwise, Paul would not mention that God was working in them in the same space.
 The context of this passage relates to the doctrine of sanctification, which is post-salvation, not justification itself.

-F. MATTHEW 26:27-28 And when He had taken a cup and given thanks, He gave it to them, saying, “Drink from it, all of you; for this is My blood of the covenant, which is poured out for many for forgiveness of sins.”
-This passage raises the additional related question, is communion salvific or symbolic?
-Does one have to receive communion or continue to receive communion in order to be saved or maintain being saved?
+And when He had taken a cup and given thanks, He gave it to them, saying, “Drink from it, all of you; for this is My blood of the covenant, which is poured out for many for forgiveness of sins.”
+This passage raises the additional related question: is communion salvific or symbolic?
+Does a person have to receive communion or continue to receive communion in order to be saved or maintain being saved?
 Is communion a human work that must continually be performed in order to obtain salvation?
-1 Corinthians 11:23-25 sheds light in answer to this question.
+1 Corinthians 11:23–26 sheds light in answer to this question.
 Therein Paul interprets communion to be something believers do in remembrance of Him, For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until He comes (v.
 26).
-Important to observe in and from this passage, neither Paul nor Jesus Christ say anything about communion being salvific.
+Important to observe in and from this passage, neither Paul nor Jesus Christ say anything about communion’s being salvific.
 Christ’s actual blood, which He is referring to here, shed on the cross for our sins, is the specific agent of forgiveness.
 Biblically understood, communion symbolizes salvation and the forgiveness of sin thereafter—in a way similar to the way rings signify marriage thereafter.
 Communion and rings are responsive not causal.
 Critically, Jesus was not saying that the bread and the wine were literally His body and His blood; rather, they are symbols of remembrance.
-The cup of wine was not Jesus’ actual blood any more than the fact that Jesus was not a lamb, a door, or a vine, even though He is figuratively called such in John 1:29, 10:7, and 15:5.
+The cup of wine was not Jesus’ actual blood any more than Jesus was an actual lamb, a door, or a vine, even though He is figuratively called such in John 1:29, 10:7, and 15:5.
 All are symbols conveying important spiritual truths.
 Communion is a matter of obedience for the believer post salvation, not a causal ingredient of it.

 V. THE SUMMARY